yutiansut/luokr.com/README.md

 =========

 The initial version of luokr.com was developed by Alvan in July 2013.
 It is a Python-based server application using Tornado framework at backend and Bootstrap framework at frontend.
-Now just a simple blog(like wordpress) about technology and life.
+Now it just a simple blog(like wordpress) about technology and life.

 Below is the main directory structure: